omerfarukz/blog.zor.lu/_posts/2022-10-15-hidden-gem-dataflow.markdown

 await printContentBlock.Completion;
 ```

 All blocks are implemented to work with different parallelism and bounded capacity configurations.
 Bounded capacity is the maximum number of messages that may be buffered by the block.

-## How it works actually?
-*TODO: what is happening under the hood. events etc.*
+There are other built-in blocks like TansformManyBlock.
+I will try to describe how does dataflow actually works under the hood.